Creator Bookkeeping Basics: What Creators and Influencers Should Track Before Tax Season

 - List of items flagged for review

-The full handoff list is in what to send your accountant as a creator.
+The full handoff list is in what to send your accountant as a creator or influencer.
+The deductions side is in common tax deductions for content creators and influencers.

 Frequently asked questions